 - You suffered damages you can claim compensation for in your lawsuit.

-Common types of damages in New Mexico car accident claims include the following.
+The following are common types of damages you can claim in New Mexico car accidents.

 - Lost wages